Overview

 Best for: comparing one-time investment against SIP

 The Lumpsum Calculator calculates the future value of a one-time investment using the standard compound interest formula.
-While not a SIP calculator in itself, it is the natural companion tool for any SIP comparison.
+It's not a SIP calculator on its own, but it's the natural companion for any SIP comparison.

-The classic question โ should I invest Rs 5 lakh as a lumpsum or spread it as a SIP over 5 years โ has no universal answer.
-A lumpsum invested at a market low and held for 10+ years typically outperforms equivalent monthly SIP contributions because the full capital compounds from day one.
-SIP wins when markets are volatile and falling at the start of the investment period, because rupee cost averaging lowers the average purchase NAV.
-Running both calculators with the same assumed CAGR gives you a direct corpus comparison to make an informed decision.
+The classic question, invest Rs 5 lakh as a lumpsum or spread it as a SIP over 5 years, doesn't have one universal answer.
+A lumpsum invested at a market low and held for 10-plus years usually outperforms an equivalent SIP because the full amount compounds from day one.
+SIP tends to win when markets are volatile and falling early in the investment period, since rupee cost averaging lowers the average purchase NAV.
+Running both calculators with the same assumed CAGR gives a direct corpus comparison to decide from.

 Mutual Fund Returns Calculator